§7 Sentiment Analysis 😊😐😢

 3. Comparative Analysis: Compare emotional tones across different authors, time periods, or genres.

-4. Narrative Arc Analysis: Study how emotions change throughout a narrative.
+4. Emotional Arc Analysis: Study how emotions change throughout a narrative.

 5. Cultural Insights: Explore emotional expressions in different cultural contexts.